 The center of Lisbon is built on various hills, navigated by funicular trains, an elevator, trams, buses, and the metro.
 The city presents interesting contrasts, from tiny one-of-a-kind shops with fading facades to mega malls; from narrow, steep, cobble-stoned streets to wide-open vistas.
 Lisbon’s fascinating past can be glimpsed in the faces of its multicultural citizens, food, architecture, and welcoming attitude towards foreigners.

-The program at CIEE Lisbon: Language and Culture is for College credit only.
+The program at CIEE Lisbon: Language and Culture is for College and Wharton credit only.

 Minimum GPA Requirement: 3.0

 Language Prerequisite: Successful completion of 2 semesters of Portuguese, or 4 semesters of Spanish with a grade of B or above in all courses by the end of the academic semester (fall or spring) prior to departure.
 Portuguese or Spanish language course within the past year recommended.
 This language prerequisite applies to both College and Wharton students.

 After enrolling in an intensive language program prior to the start of the semester, you’ll continue your language study throughout the semester.
 You’ll also choose from a wide selection of courses ranging in topics from media, music, and literature, to history, politics, and globalization.
 Penn students will take courses at Universidade Nova de Lisboa within the School of Social Sciences and Humanities (FCSH) and up to two courses at the Instituto Superior de Ciências do Trabalho e Empresas (ISCTE) Business School.
 Because exams may run late in the academic calendar, remote proctoring of December/June exams may be possible.
 Please speak to your Global Programs Manager at Penn Abroad for remote proctoring needs at the time of your application to this program